railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

         * 121.66 x 1.196 = 145.51

-In this case you can modify a value in the lines that the total is based on, or the total amount of taxes at the bottom left of the form: both are editable so that you can modify them to adjust the total.
+In this case you can add a row in the Taxes so that you can adjust a total.

 When the totals tally, you can validate the invoice.
 OpenERP then generates the corresponding accounting entries.
 You can manage those entries using the `Account` fields on the